uyuni-project/sumaform/README_ADVANCED.md

 This will create 10 minions connected to the `suma3pg` server.

+## Turning convenience features off

+By default, sumaform deploys hosts with a range of tweaked settings for convenience reasons.
+If in your use case this is not wanted, you can turn those off via the following variables.

+ * `client` module:
+   * `auto_register`: automatically registers clients to the SUSE Manager Server.
+Set to `false` for manual registration

 ## Adding channels to SUSE Manager Servers

 You can specifiy a set of SUSE official channels to be added at deploy time of a SUSE Manager Server.
 This operation is typically time-intensive, thus it is disabled by default.
 In order to add a channel, first get the label name from an existing SUSE Manager Server: